-- Crystal Phalen, President, Place 2
+- Crystal Phalen, Place 2-President

-- Jenny Arnold, Vice President, Place 6
+- Jenny Arnold, Place 6- Vice President

-- Tamara Dozier , Secretary, Place 5
+- Tamara Dozier, Place 5-Secretary

-- OPEN, Place 1

-- Bruce Epstein, Place 3
+- Jennifer Gadison, Place 3

-- Rebecca Kirby, Place 7

 - Dave Lovelace, Place 4

+- Ginger Martinez, Place 7

+- Cliff Tschoerner, Place 1

-The board usually meets the third Wednesday of each month at 6:30 p.m. in the Annex.
-In the event that large attendance is anticipated, the board may meet at Jarrell High School Auditorium.
+The board usually meets the third Wednesday of the month at 6:30pm in the 1916 Building at 504 N 5th St, Jarrell.
 Special meetings may be called when necessary.
-A written notice of regular and special meetings will be posted at central office and on the district website at least 72 hours before the scheduled meeting time.
+A written notice of regular and special meetings will be posted on the district website and 1916 Building at least 72 hours before the scheduled meeting time.
 The written notice will show the date, time, place, and subjects of each meeting.
 In emergencies, a meeting may be held with a one-hour notice.

 All meetings are open to the public.
 In certain circumstances, Texas law permits the board to go into a closed session from which the public and others are excluded.
-Closed session may occur for such things as discussing prospective gifts or donations, real-property acquisition, certain personnel matters including employee complaints, security matters, student discipline, or consulting with attorneys regarding pending litigation.
+Closed sessions may occur for such things as discussing prospective gifts or donations, real-property acquisition, certain personnel matters including employee complaints, security matters, student discipline, or consulting with attorneys regarding pending litigation.